plone/training/docs/mastering-plone/about_mastering.md

 ## Upcoming Trainings

-Plone Conference 2021, end of the year
+Next Plone Conference, end of the year.

 If you want to have an on-site training or want to attend a public training please ask for trainings on <https://community.plone.org>.

 (about-previous-label)=